ykaitao/setting-up-a-professional-data-science-environment/how-to-use/git.md

 git reset --hard commit-id # Made the current branch the same status as the specified commit-id.

-git diff origin/master # Display the changes of the current branch compared the remote/master (Ctrl + Z to exit).
+git diff origin/master # Display the changes of the current branch compared with the remote/master (Ctrl + Z to exit).

-git diff origin/master --name-only # Display the changes of the current branch compared the remote/master (only show the filenames).
+git diff origin/master --name-only # Display the changes of the current branch compared with the remote/master (only show the filenames).

 git status # Display the status of the current branch.